The Ultimate 5‑Day Itinerary for Puerto Rico

 Hiking at the El Yunque National Rainforest

-Your itinerary for Puerto Rico would be incomplete without a visit to El Yunque.
-Just 30 minutes from San Juan, El Yunque is one of Puerto Rico’s top attractions.
+El Yunque is one of Puerto Rico’s most popular natural attractions and an easy day trip from San Juan.
 Before you go, check the USDA Forest Service website for the most up-to-date trail information so you can plan your route.

 If you decide to rent a drop-top vehicle, make sure you close your roof while you are within 15 minutes of El Yunque.
 It’s a rainforest, so it rains sporadically throughout the day.
 We learned the hard way: one moment we were cruising under sunny skies in our Jeep Wrangler, the next we were pulling over in a downpour, scrambling to get the top back on